leggedrobotics/traversability_estimation/README.md

 Traversability mapping for mobile rough terrain navigation.

-The Traversability Estimation package has been tested under [ROS] Indigo and Ubuntu 14.04.
+The Traversability Estimation package has been tested under [ROS] Noetic and Ubuntu 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 **Authors: Martin Wermelinger, Peter Fankhauser, Ralf Kaestner
 Contact: Martin Wermelinger, martiwer@mavt.ethz.ch